 It’s one of those one-pot meals where you start out wondering how the heck the pasta could every possibly cook in a pool of majorly diluted marinara sauce and then you end up licking the bowl clean.
-Seriously.
+Not even kidding.

 Yep, it’s that good.

-Let’s just say that I’ve taken this pasta down a few different paths in my many iterations and can say that it’s fairly versatile.
+And let’s just say that I’ve taken this pasta down a few different paths in my many iterations this past year and I can say with certainty that it’s fairly versatile.

 Ground pork and fresh chicken sausage work equally well.
-I usually use a jar of Trader Joe’s organic marinara sauce – of course, any marinara will work – but have also used crushed tomatoes with an Italian herb mix when I’m out of the jarred stuff.
+I usually use a jar of Trader Joe’s marinara sauce – of course, any marinara will do – but I have also used crushed tomatoes mixed with an Italian herb blend when I’m out of the jarred stuff.
 Half-and-half or Greek yogurt can easily replace the heavy cream.

 And if you’re wondering about how a diluted marinara sauce could possibly ever work to cook pasta and still be good, there’s no need to worry.
 I got a major side-eye from Kyle about this too as I made it the first time.

-In my world, you can never go wrong with a one-pot meal and this one-pot creamy sausage pasta just completely rocks my world.
-Odds, are it’ll rock yours too.
+In my world, you can never go wrong with a one-pot meal and this one-pot creamy sausage pasta just completely rocks our dinner world.
+Odds, are it’ll rock yours too!

 See what the Pinterest world is saying about this recipe! →→→ Take me to Pinterest!